darkeclipz/or/cpp/cpp.md

 **Definition (connected):** A graph G is called _connected_, if there is a path between every pair of vertices in G.

-**Definition (Euler graph/circuit):** A graph G is called an _Euler_ graph, if there is a circuit in G which contains every edge in G. Such a circuit is called an _Euler circuit_.
+**Definition (Eulerian graph/circuit):** A graph G is called an _Eulerian_ graph, if there is a circuit in G which contains every edge in G. Such a circuit is called an _Eulerian circuit_.

 **Theorem (necessary and sufficient condition):** If G is connected, the following holds:
- * G is an Euler graph <=> All vertices in G have an even degree.
+ * G is an Eulerian graph <=> All vertices in G have an even degree.

 # Chinese postman problem (CPP)

-The Chinese postman problem is to find the lightest tour along all edges in a connected graph.
+The [Chinese postman problem](https://en.wikipedia.org/wiki/Route_inspection_problem) is to find the lightest tour along all edges in a connected graph.
 Formulating the question in Graph Theory, we get:

-> Find an Euler circuit in G.
+> Find an Eulerian circuit in G.

-To find an Euler circuit, G must be an Euler graph.
+To find an Eulerian circuit, G must be an Eulerian graph.
 This means the following two cases can happen:
- 1. If G is already an Euler graph, we find any Euler circuit.
+ 1. If G is already an Eulerian graph, we find any Eulerian circuit.
- 2. If G is not an Euler graph, we will have to add the lightest edges to G, until all vertices of G have an even degree.
+ 2. If G is not an Eulerian graph, we will have to add the lightest edges to G, until G contains an Eulerian circuit.

 ## Example